Josh Jung Player Props: Rangers vs. Red Sox

 Josh Jung At The Plate

-- Among qualified hitters in MLB play, his batting average ranks 49th, his on-base percentage ranks 89th, and he is 38th in the league in slugging.
+- Among qualified batters in MLB, his batting average ranks 45th, his on-base percentage ranks 82nd, and he is 32nd in the league in slugging.

-- In 18.3% of his games this year, he has hit a long ball, and 4.9% of his trips to the plate.
+- In 18.1% of his games this year, he has gone deep, and 4.8% of his trips to the dish.

-- In 29 games this season (35.4%), Jung has picked up an RBI, and in 13 of those games (15.9%) he had more than one.
-He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.